American International Group: Expansion to the credit default insurance market

 Martin J. Sullivan became CEO of the company in 2005.
 He began his career at AIG as a clerk in its London office in 1970.
 AIG then took on tens of billions of dollars of risk associated with mortgages.
 It insured tens of billions of dollars of derivatives against default, but did not purchase reinsurance to hedge that risk.
 Secondly, it used collateral on deposit to buy mortgage-backed securities.
 When losses hit the mortgage market in 2007–2008, AIG had to pay out insurance claims and also replace the losses in its collateral accounts.

 AIG purchased the remaining 39% that it did not own of online auto insurance specialist 21st Century Insurance in 2007 for $749 million.
 With the failure of the parent company and the continuing recession in late 2008, AIG rebranded its insurance unit to 21st Century Insurance.

 On June 11, 2008, three stockholders, collectively owning 4% of the outstanding stock of AIG, delivered a letter to the Board of Directors of AIG seeking to oust CEO Martin Sullivan and make certain other management and Board of Directors changes.
-This letter was the latest volley in what The Wall Street Journal called a "public spat" between the company's board and management on one hand, and its key stockholders and former CEO Maurice Greenberg on the other hand.

 On June 15, 2008, after disclosure of financial losses and subsequent to a falling stock price, Sullivan resigned and was replaced by Robert B. Willumstad, Chairman of the AIG Board of Directors since 2006.
 Willumstad was forced by the US government to step down and was replaced by Ed Liddy on September 17, 2008.
 AIG's board of directors named Bob Benmosche CEO on August 3, 2009, to replace Liddy, who earlier in the year announced his retirement.